cyberdojo-ai/oracle/README.md

 # oracle MCP Server

-Oracle MCP server is hosted at [https://oracle.cyberdojo.ai/sse](https://oracle.cyberdojo.ai/sse). you can sue any MCP client to connect to oracle MCP server.
+Oracle MCP server is hosted at [https://oracle.cyberdojo.ai/sse](https://oracle.cyberdojo.ai/sse). you can use any MCP client to connect to oracle MCP server.

 ## Using Anthropic Claude Desktop
 You can use any client to MCP client to access oracle MCP server.
 Follow the following steps to configure Claude Desktop: